Skip to main content

 The Results

-• Valuation: Achieved a purchase price 15% above the buyer’s initial indication, supported by the financial model and clean GAAP statements
+Purchase price above buyer’s initial indication, supported by the financial model

-• Diligence: Zero material findings or restatements required
+Zero material findings or restatements required in diligence

-• Founder outcome: Clean exit with favorable earnout structure and retained creative role
+Favorable earnout structure and retained creative role for the founder

-The best time to prepare for an exit is 12-18 months before you need to.
-Clean financials, proper revenue recognition, and a defensible financial model don’t just help you close a deal — they help you close a better deal.
-Every dollar invested in financial preparation typically returns 5-10x in valuation.
+Key Takeaway: The best time to prepare for an exit is 12 to 18 months before you need to.
+Clean financials, proper revenue recognition, and a defensible financial model do not just help you close a deal.
+They help you close a better deal.
+Every dollar invested in financial preparation typically returns 5 to 10x in valuation.

 Leave a Reply